-An easy 3-ingredient 10-minute Cranberry Sauce.
+An easy 3-ingredient 10-minute Cranberry Sauce recipe made with fresh in season cranberries.
 A delicious traditional Thanksgiving side dish, this cranberry sauce is the star to any holiday spread.
-Homemade Cranberry Sauce is easy to make and can be stored for up to 1 month during the holiday season.
+Homemade Cranberry Sauce is easy to make and can be stored for up to 1 month during the holiday season which makes it the perfect recipe to make ahead of entertaining.

 Thanksgiving is just a few weeks away and if you’re anything like me, you’re planning out the holiday food menu.
 Well, this homemade Cranberry Sauce is just about the easiest thing to make for Thanksgiving.